-Terradora boots from KEEN
+7. Terradora boots from KEEN

 By Chelsey from My Explore With Me

-There are many reasons as to why I love this boot, however, the most prominent reason being they kept my feet warm when it was -5 degrees out.
-This San Diego born and raised girl is not used to cold temperatures, so I knew I needed to find a good winter boot that would keep my feet warm.
+There are many reasons why I love this boot, however, the most prominent reason is that they kept my feet warm when it was -5 degrees out.
+This San Diego-born and raised girl is not used to cold temperatures, so I knew I needed to find a good winter boot that would keep my feet warm.

-I love these boots because they have a freeze rubber outsole for traction and a thermal heatshield footbed that helps capture warmth to keep your toes all warm and snuggly.
+I love these boots because they have a freeze rubber outsole for traction and a thermal heat shield footbed that helps capture warmth to keep your toes all warm and snuggly.

 I find these boots to be extremely comfortable to wear not only around town but also while hiking.
 They offer the ability to stay active all winter long.